Dave Aronberg

-Dave Aronberg (born May 4, 1971) is the State Attorney for Palm Beach County, Florida and a former member of the Florida Senate.
-He was elected to the Senate in 2002 as its youngest member and served for eight years.
-He is a Democrat.
+Dave Aronberg (born May 4, 1971) is an American politician who served as state attorney of Palm Beach County, Florida from 2013 to 2025.
+A member of the Democratic Party, he previously served in the Florida Senate from 2002 to 2010 and as the Florida Attorney General’s “Drug Czar” in 2012.

-Prior to serving in the Senate, Aronberg worked as a lawyer in both the public and private sectors.
-He was serving as the Florida Attorney General’s “Drug Czar” in 2012 when he announced his candidacy for Palm Beach County State Attorney.
-He was first elected to the office in November 2012 and re-elected without opposition on May 6, 2016.

 Early life and career

 Aronberg was born in Miami.
+He is of Jewish descent.
 He attended North Miami Senior High School, and graduated from Harvard College with a Bachelor of Arts degree with honors in Government in 1993.
 He then attended Harvard Law School, where he received a Juris Doctor degree with honors in 1996.

-After graduation, Aronberg worked for three years in the litigation department of the law firm, Steel Hector & Davis LLP, in Miami and West Palm Beach.
+After graduation, Aronberg worked for three years in the litigation department of the law firm Steel Hector & Davis LLP, in Miami and West Palm Beach.

-Holocaust Victims Insurance Relief
+Holocaust victims insurance relief

 Aronberg took a leave of absence from the law firm for three months in 1998 to work for U.S. Senator Bill Nelson, who at the time was serving as Florida’s Insurance Commissioner.
-Nelson and Aronberg worked together to investigate European insurance companies that refused to honor World War II era policies sold to victims of the Holocaust.
+Nelson and Aronberg worked together to investigate European insurance companies that refused to honor World War II-era policies sold to victims of the Holocaust.
 Working with members of the National Association of Insurance Commissioners (NAIC), the investigation led to the establishment of the International Commission on Holocaust Era Insurance Claims (ICHEIC) and the enactment of Florida's Holocaust Victims Assistance Act to ensure that insurance claims of Holocaust victims were expeditiously identified and properly paid, compensated, or returned.